fred-gutierrez/snapnote/ROADMAP.md

 ### Version 0.2 - Unreleased

 - Removed the Export Menu and added a Copy To Clipboard Menu with the options to Copy as Markdown and Plain Text. ✅
-- "Delete All" Button was added by @MahmoudESSE on GitHub ❤️  ✅
+- "Delete All" Button was added by @MahmoudESSE on GitHub ❤️ . ✅
+- Minor changes to text, for better readability.